 45 minutes from the hut I run into another tramper, Dave, who has made his way from the hut where I’ll be tonight, he’s off to Big Bay tomorrow and back by the Pyke.
 We exchange notes for half an hour, clearly recognising some similarities, ie, a love of Stewart Island, and even the Pyke at this time of year.

-Somehow I’m distracted today, I hit down to look at the commercial Martin’s Bay launch and have my lunch at the water’s edge, looking over the yellow flowering kowhai along the river edge and big kahikatea trees in the forest across the Hollyford, it’s quite the massive river here, deep, wide and flowing swiftly.
+Somehow I’m distracted today, I head down to look at the commercial Martins Bay jet boat and have my lunch at the water’s edge, looking over the yellow flowering kowhai along the river edge and big kahikatea trees in the forest across the Hollyford, it’s quite the massive river here, deep, wide and flowing swiftly.

 Sun still out.